As vaccines continue to roll out, can I require that my employees receive the vaccine?

 This answer is a little more difficult to pin down.

-In an HR Question of the Week for strategic HR inc., Lee Geiger, Graydon Law attorney and our valued partner, raised some excellent questions for business leaders to ask themselves before establishing a mandatory vaccine.
+In an HR Question of the Week for Strategic HR, Lee Geiger, Graydon Law attorney and our valued partner, raised some excellent questions for business leaders to ask themselves before establishing a mandatory vaccine.
 Issues such as industry patterns and potential exposure related to the company’s services are given questions with more concrete answers.
 Additional questions such as internal logistics, consequences for those who refuse the vaccine without ADA protection, and deciding who in the company will serve (as Geiger put it) as the “Vaccine Police” may begin to further cloud the situation.

 Can an Employer Provide Incentives to Employees for Getting the Vaccine?